Isogeometric discretizations of the Stokes problem on trimmed geometries: The isogeometric discretization

 where $m\in\{0,1\}$ and

-$\gamma>0$ being a penalty parameter. \begin{remark} In the literature the Nitsche formulation of the Stokes problem was introduced in~\cite{stenberg_freund} with $m=1$ and allows to weakly impose the Dirichlet boundary conditions without manipulating the discrete velocity space.
-The choice $m=0$ allows for an exactly divergence free numerical solution for the velocity field in the case of $g\equiv 0$ and the Raviart-Thomas isogeometric element, see Remark~\ref{rmk:not_commuting}. \end{remark} \begin{remark} We observe that, in order to simplify the presentation, in formulation~\eqref{stability:prob6} we impose Dirichlet conditions weakly everywhere.
-In the case where there is $\tilde \Gamma\subset \Gamma_D$ such that $\F^{-1}(\tilde \Gamma)$ is a union of full faces of $\hat \Omega_0$, then one could have strongly imposed Dirichlet's conditions on $\tilde\Gamma$ by appropriately modifying the discrete velocity spaces: the traces for $V_h^{\text{TH}}$ and the normal components for $V_h^{\text{RT}}$ and $V_h^{\text{N}}$ (the tangential components are weakly imposed in the spirit of~\cite{MR3048532}). \end{remark} \begin{remark} The imposition of the Neumann boundary conditions does not pose any particular problem in the case of a mesh that is not aligned with $\Gamma_N$.
-In fact these kind of conditions are natural for the Stokes problem, i.e., they can be enforced by means of a boundary integral as long as suitable quadrature rules in the cut elements are available, see~\cite{ANTOLIN2019976}. \end{remark} Motivated by the previous remark, we henceforth assume that $\Gamma_N\cap \Gamma_{T}=\emptyset$, so that $\Gamma_T\subseteq \Gamma_D$, i.e., we impose Dirichlet boundary conditions on the trimming curve.
+$\gamma>0$ being a penalty parameter. \begin{remark} In the literature, the Nitsche formulation of the Stokes problem was introduced in~\cite{fcd86cec3aaf40f58936b8118fca3f44} with $m=1$ and allows to weakly impose the Dirichlet boundary conditions without manipulating the discrete velocity space.
+The choice $m=0$ allows for an exactly divergence-free numerical solution for the velocity field in the case of $g\equiv 0$ and the Raviart-Thomas isogeometric element, see Remark~\ref{stokes_trimming:rmk:not_commuting}. \end{remark} \begin{remark} We observe that, in order to simplify the presentation, in formulation~\eqref{stokes_trimming:stability:prob6} we impose Dirichlet conditions weakly everywhere.
+In the case where there is $\tilde \Gamma\subset \Gamma_D$ such that $\F^{-1}(\tilde \Gamma)$ is a union of full faces of $\hat \Omega_0$, then one could have strongly imposed Dirichlet's conditions on $\tilde\Gamma$ by appropriately modifying the discrete velocity spaces: the traces for $V_h^{\mathrm{TH}}$ and the normal components for $V_h^{\mathrm{RT}}$ and $V_h^{\mathrm{N}}$ (the tangential components are weakly imposed in the spirit of~\cite{MR3048532}). \end{remark} \begin{remark} The imposition of the Neumann boundary conditions does not pose any particular problem in a mesh that is not aligned with $\Gamma_N$.
+These kinds of conditions are natural for the Stokes problem, \emph{i.e.}, they can be enforced through a boundary integral as long as suitable quadrature rules in the cut elements are available, see~\cite{MR3982623}. \end{remark} Motivated by the previous remark, we henceforth assume that $\Gamma_N\cap \Gamma_{T}=\emptyset$, so that $\Gamma_T\subseteq \Gamma_D$, \emph{i.e.}, we impose Dirichlet boundary conditions on the trimming curve.